shreya0204/all-about-modal/readme.txt

 * Clean HTML output
 * No style overrides or bloated code
 * Modular structure for future extensibility

-= 🤝 Attribution =

-This plugin uses the [`tp-modal`](https://github.com/Travelopia/web-components) Web Component from Travelopia for modal rendering.

-All behavior, logic, and WordPress integration is built specifically for **All About Modal** with marketers and conversion in mind.

 = 🛣 Roadmap =